Students must accumulate 120 semester-hour credits to earn the Bachelor of Arts or Bachelor of Fine Arts degree from Goddard College.

 - Individualized Bachelor of Arts

 - Bachelor of Fine Arts in Creative Writing

 All bachelor’s degree seeking students meet the following requirements:

-Demonstration of learning in Wide Knowledge can also be shown through transfer credits, Assessment of Prior Learning, or packet work.
-Courses from other institutions with a grade of C or better will fulfill Wide Knowledge requirements.
+Demonstration of learning in Interdisciplinary Perspectives can also be shown through transfer credits, Assessment of Prior Learning, or packet work.
+Courses from other institutions with a grade of C or better will fulfill Interdisciplinary Perspectives’ requirements.

 Goddard students are required to take some intentional action to affect the world outside of themselves, often but not necessarily in collaboration with others.
 John Dewey, among others, argued that education must include experience.
 Others since have referred to “praxis,” that is, putting theory into practice.
 This is demonstrated in the specific ways you: